amberstarlight/website/src/blog/posts/2025/from-analogue-to-digital.md

 [^2] I do, where possible, rip or dump my games to the console.
 Neither the drive lasers nor the discs themselves will last forever!
-This does mean I am also 'looking through a digital list of games' - but I do have the cases and manuals for the majority of my game collection, and frequently have to pull the manuals out to remind myself of the control scheme.
+This does mean I am also 'looking through a digital list of games' - but I do have the cases and manuals for the majority of my game collection, and frequently have to pull them out to remind myself of the control schemes!

 [^3] This was true when I started collecting, there may be some cheaper kits now especially in the open source space.
 However, an ElectronAVE for the Wii starts